tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 - Tadpoles and Drop Pods give marines a lot of powerful mobility.
 It can be used to sneakily reach strategic objectives, or to transport/evacuate/reinforce areas as needed.
 - Short-term resource management (i.e. ammo inside weaponry) for most marines isn't a concern as they only need 5-10 seconds to reload generally after every few minute or two in combat.
 	- Xenos on the other hand have to constantly manage their resources carefully to be effective (e.g. plasma for most, spiderlings for Widows, rage for Ravagers, blood for Gorgers, etc).
 This often leads to needing a 2:1 ratio or higher of downtime compared to combat.
-- Healing is generally quick, and can be interrupted to rejoin combat quickly.
+- Healing is generally quick, can be interrupted to rejoin combat quickly and can be done solo for most injuries.
-	- Xenos on the other hand have to rest for long periods to heal usually, and it takes a few seconds to unrest which means they can be attacked by marines before being able to get up.
+	- Xenos on the other hand have to rest for long periods to heal usually and it takes a few seconds to unrest which means they can be attacked by marines before being able to get up.
+It's also dependent on weeds being available (especially rest weeds) created by Drone tree castes and healing is slow without recovery pheromones.
 - Well-suited to siege areas thanks to Orbital Strikes, Close Air Support, explosives and incendiary weaponry.
 	- Xenos on the other hand have difficulty sieging unless there are large areas infront for Boiler's Bombard and Crusher's Charge.
 - Less dependent on unique roles staying alive.
 Only a few medics, engineers and a pilot are needed, the rest being marines can work just fine.
 	- Xenos on the other hand are dependent on a variety of castes staying alive.
 Drone tree for construction, Sentinel tree for ranged/sieging capabilities, Runner and Defender trees for close quarters combat, plus Rulers for pheromones and evolution.
 - Less dependent on individual player skill.
 As there are much more marines than xenos, unless they sabotage the group then skilled players can average out the less skilled ones.
 	- Xenos on the other hand depend on skilled players as there are much less of them, and it's especially needed for the Ruler roles.
 - Greater benefit for getting kills.
-Xeno corpses when recovered can be converted into req points for top-tier equipment, and killing particular castes can totally disrupt xenos' ability to function well as a team (see "dependence on unique roles staying alive").
+Xeno corpses when recovered can be converted into req points for top-tier equipment, killing particular castes can totally disrupt xenos' ability to function well as a team (see "dependence on unique roles staying alive") and it neuters the xeno's snowball mechanic (maturity and evolution are reset).
 	- Xenos on the other hand gain psy points for purchasing beneficial structures and Primordial evolution, however xenos have to accumulate a lot more corpses for this.
+- Easier to respec if needed.
+Marines can pick up a new weapon, get equipment sent down or briefly head shipside to swap to a whole new set of equipment.
+	- Xenos have to devolve one or more tiers then wait to evolve one or more tiers, which takes a lot of time.

 #### Similarities